-Appendix III lists each consent holder's 2017-2018 water usage for comparison against their maximum authorised take volume over the monitoring period.
-The average annual consented take volume across all irrigation consents is 984,147 m3.
-In contrast to this figure, the actual average annual usage for the 2017-2018 season of 110,837 m3.
-Actual usage figures are significantly less than the volume allocated through consents given that consents are only exercised for a small portion of the year, as demand only spikes during dry periods of the year.
+Appendix III lists each consent holder's 2018-2019 water usage for comparison against their maximum authorised take volume over the monitoring period.
+The average annual consented take volume across all irrigation consents is 989,946 m3.
+In contrast to this figure, the actual average annual usage for the 2018-2019 season was 104,631 m3.
+Actual usage figures are significantly less than the volume allocated through consents given that consents are only exercised for a small portion of the year, as demand only spikes during dry periods.
 Also, the majority of the consent holders tend to not irrigate on a continual basis, but generally irrigate at night to minimise evaporation losses and capitalise on reduced electricity supply costs.
 Peak irrigation does generally coincide with periods of reduced flow in the region's rivers and streams, which means there is a reduced volume of water available for abstraction.

 All data collected is assessed for compliance against respective consent conditions.
-Following the assessment of the 2017-2018 data, eight incidents were lodged in relation to irrigation consent non-compliances.
-Details relating to each non-compliance and the follow-up actions undertaken by the Council, are presented in Section 2.4.
+Following the assessment of the 2018-2019 data, four incidents were lodged in relation to irrigation consent non-compliances.
+Details relating to each non-compliance and the follow-up actions undertaken by the Council, are presented in Section 2.5.